Don’t be Joe.

 This week the team was introduced to the new team member Joe.
-Joe isn’t real, but he’s a good example of where projects can go wrong.
+He isn’t real, but he’s a good example of where projects can go wrong.
 See, Joe is the bane of all project management.
 He can make a whole project breakdown just by bringing his thoughts and opinions in at the completely wrong place, making the other people completing the project start to doubt themselves and think they need to fix something that isn’t broken.

 It goes something like this.
 You start a project with Kelly, Billy, Damien, Harry and Sally.
 Kelly allocates the tasks required to finish the project successfully, and the deadlines they need met to complete the project on time.
 The team meet their first three deadlines and the project is running incredibly smoothly.

 Joe was away on the day the project was being organised.
 He missed the original project pitch, briefing and organisation.
 He doesn’t understand the client needs and he doesn’t have any idea of what happened so far in the project.
-One day Joe is talking to Billy, and Damien walks over and politely interrupts.
+One day he is talking to Billy, and Damien walks over and politely interrupts.
 He starts to ask Billy a question in front of Joe about the project.
-At this point, a week in, three deadlines met and halfway through the fourth task, Joe finally becomes aware of the project.
+At this point, a week in, three deadlines met and halfway through the fourth task, he finally becomes aware of the project.

 Introducing Project Management Joe